What are the benefits of a self-managed super fund?

 4. Borrow to invest in property, shares or funds

 An SMSF is allowed to borrow money to buy commercial property, shares or funds via a Limited Recourse Borrowing Arrangement (LRBA).
 It is termed limited recourse because if you are the trustee default on the loan, the lender's recourse is limited to the asset acquired thus protecting the other assets in the fund.
 Funds with an LRBA could stand to benefit from increased investment income and capital growth which are both taxed at a maximum of 15% within an SMSF as opposed to a maximum of 45% outside of an SMSF.
+However, as with all loans, investors will be repaying the principal sum borrowed as well as interest so SMSF trustees must manage these obligations carefully.

 5. Cost structure